5 Ways to Improve Your English by Writing Letters

 Whether you aspire to sing Bohemian Rhapsody, quote your favorite TV show word for word, or read the daily news back to front in record time, you would need a great vocabulary, and writing letters is the perfect way to hone your skills.

 Pick some new words every week and work them into your letters and before you know it, you will be writing letters with beautiful words that everyone would want to read.

 Read, write and learn famous quotes

 There’s nothing better than learning English and the best ways to use it by reading the golden words shared by famous people.
 You can save all the screenshots of the famous quotes that you come across on your Mac.
-And if you wonder where do Mac screenshots go, well, by default, screenshots automatically get saved to your desktop.
 You can find out more about it from the internet and even learn how to save them to iCloud.

 Studying famous quotes and repeating them word for word gets stuck in your subconscious, much like the screenshot on default to your desktop.
 Most famous quotes include words of great meaning that capture various emotions, and by reading and writing these into your letters, you do not only sound like you know a thing or two, but you will inspire your pen-pal to up his or her game too.

 There are a hundred tools available to make sure that your spelling and grammar, with the writing of every letter, is nothing but perfect.
 From spell check on Pages to Grammarly, every tool is available to make writing error-free letters less daunting.
 How, you might ask?

 Well simple!
 The more you type letters and make mistakes, the more you will be able to pay attention to how words are spelled.
 This will surely come in handy when you are writing your letters by hand.